 The impact of this evolution on Bayesian statistics is clearly major: notions like model averaging are now standard in Bayesian data analysis and model building, while they were almost always impossible to compute earlier on.
-The range of uses of model selection has also considerably expanded as discussed in Robert (2001, Chap.
-7).
+The range of uses of model selection has also considerably expanded as discussed by Robert (2001, Chapter 7).
 Model averaging (Madigan and Raftery, 1994) is the simple realization that, for some purposes, model choice and testing are not necessary and that the whole collection of models can be used simultaneously through the predictive distribution where Θ denotes the union of all parameter spaces.

 Model averaging does not answer all the difficulties related to the multiple facets of model selection, since some perspectives require the elimination of all models but one, but the associated algorithms like reversible jumps offer a wide variety of interpretation of their output.
-For instance, in the special case of variable selection in a generalized linear model, these algorithms bypass the need for elaborate schemes like "upward" or "downward" strategies, since the most important models are visited by the associated Markov chain and the others are ignored.
-(Modulo a proper implementation of the corresponding reversible jump algorithm, that is, such that the probability that the Markov chain visits all models with high enough posterior probability is high.)
-This perspective also created new avenues for research on prior distributions on families of models, as illustrated in Clyde and George (2004, this volume).
+For instance, in the special case of variable selection in a generalized linear model, these algorithms bypass the need for elaborate schemes like "upward" or "downward" strategies, since the most important models are visited by the associated Markov chain and the others are ignored (modulo a proper implementation of the corresponding reversible jump algorithm, i.e., such that the probability that the Markov chain visits all models with high enough posterior probability is high).
+This perspective also created new avenues for research on prior distributions on families of models, as illustrated by Clyde and George (2004).

-3.3 Latent variable models
+3.3 Latent Variable Models

-Latent variable models are models such that the representation of the posterior distribution on θ is naturally associated with the (observed) model; they have been partially presented in Jordan (2004, this volume).
-We can first note that such models were at the origin of the EM algorithm (Dempster et al., 1977) and that the two-stage structure of this algorithm, is very similar to the Gibbs sampling data augmentation of Tanner and Wong (1987), where θ is simulated from $\pi(\theta|\xi)$ and then ξ from $\pi(\xi|\theta)$.
+Latent variable models are models such that the representation of the posterior distribution on θ is naturally associated with the (observed) model; they are partially presented in Jordan (2004).
+We can first note that such models were at the origin of the EM algorithm (Dempster, Laird and Rubin, 1977) and that the two-stage structure of this algorithm is very similar to the Gibbs sampling data augmentation of Tanner and Wong (1987), where θ is simulated from $\pi(\theta|\xi)$ and then ξ from $\pi(\xi|\theta)$.

-$$\pi(\theta) \propto \int \tilde{\pi}(\theta,\xi) d\xi$$
+$$\pi(\theta) \propto \int \tilde{\pi}(\theta,\xi) \, d\xi$$

-The use of new computational tools has allowed for the Bayesian processing of much more complex models of this type, including hidden Markov models (Cappé and Rydén, 2004, see also Section 4.2), hidden semi-Markov models like the ion channel model (Hodgson, 1999), where the observed likelihood cannot be computed, and the increasingly complex models found in Econometrics like stochastic volatility models (Kim et al., 1998), where $(1 \le t \le T)$ and but only (y_t) is observed.
-The most recent developments have allowed for the processing of more challenging continuous time models, where radically new computational techniques are necessary (Roberts et al., 2001).
+The use of new computational tools has allowed for the Bayesian processing of much more complex models of this type, including hidden Markov models (Cappé, Moulines and Rydén, 2004; see also Section 4.2), hidden semi-Markov models like the ion channel model (Hodgson, 1999), where the observed likelihood cannot be computed, and the increasingly complex models found in econometrics such as stochastic volatility models (Kim, Shephard and Chib, 1998), where $(1 \le t \le T)$ and but only (y_t) is observed.
+The most recent developments have allowed for the processing of more challenging continuous time models, where radically new computational techniques are necessary (Roberts, Papaspiliopoulos and Dellaportas, 2001).